IB International Economics HL Practice Exam 2025 – Your Comprehensive Guide to Mastering Higher Level Economics!

 Get further explanation with Examzify DeepDiveBeta

-They eliminate tariffs on goods
+To impose tariffs on all imported goods

 Next Question